 Programming Your Thoughts

 One of my favorite lines from the movie Pretty Woman is, “People tell you something enough, you start to believe it.”
 So it is with verbal abuse.
-It is a way of programming your thoughts at the most basic level, by altering your internal dialogue.
+It is a way of programming your thoughts at the most basic level.
+It alters your internal dialogue.
 The abuser craftily changes your thought processes until you don’t recognize what is real anymore.
-Eventually, the abuser doesn’t even have to be present because you perpetuate the message on your own through your thoughts.
+Eventually, the abuser doesn’t even have to be present because you perpetuate the messages they programmed you with on your own.
+Their words about you become your very own thoughts.
 Even after you begin your recovery from abuse, you must deprogram and learn a different way of thinking.
 I know that I still occasionally have times when I hear the abuser in my head telling me all the bad things he wanted me to think about myself.
-I no longer buy the narrative, but tapes can still resurface.
+I no longer buy the narrative, but sometimes it still resurfaces.
 This is a perfect example of the long-term consequences of verbal abuse.
 I am emotionally very healthy, but still must remind myself of what is true versus what is programming.
-The fun part is that I now respond by saying the things I couldn’t say to him at the time!
-Once you find the tools that work for you, you can keep yourself grounded in reality.
+The fun part is that I now respond by saying the things I couldn’t say to him at the time.
+Once you find the tools that work for you you can keep yourself grounded in reality.

 Be kind to yourself.
 Nurture your own positive thoughts.
-As hokey as it might sound, be your own best friend and tolerate nothing from yourself that you wouldn’t allow someone else to say about your best friend.
+As hokey as it might sound, be your own best friend, and don’t tolerate anything from yourself that you wouldn’t allow someone else to say about your best friend.
 Healing is a journey that focuses on one square foot of real estate: your head!
-Feed it with nurturing thoughts and you will break free of the programs laid down by verbal abuse.
+Feed it with nurturing thoughts ,and you will break free of the programs laid down by verbal abuse.